 A list of the data "resources" that make up the package including their location on disk or online and other relevant information (including, possibly, schema information about these data resources in a structured form)

-be a valid JSON object.
+A Data Package descriptor MUST be a valid JSON object.
 (JSON is defined in

 RFC 4627).
 When available as a file it

-be placed in the top-level directory
+MUST be named datapackage.json and it MUST be placed in the top-level directory

 (relative to any other resources provided as part of the data package).

-property describing the data resources.
+The descriptor MUST contain a resources property describing the data resources.

-All other properties are considered metadata
+All other properties are considered metadata properties.
+The descriptor MAY contain any number of

-properties.
+other metadata properties.
 The following sections provides a description of required and optional

 metadata properties for a Data Package descriptor.